liups233/wordpress-smime-email-signing/README.md

-# WordPress S/MIME Signing Plugin
+# WordPress S/MIME Email Signing Plugin
 A WordPress plugin for signing all outbound emails with S/MIME certificate

 Hello.
 This is the first WordPress plugin I made.
 Thank you for using it.